martinResearch/puzzleAI/README.md

 ## Goal

 The goal of this project is to devise an artificial intelligence that solves a small puzzle game that bares some similarities with the game lemmings, but that is much simpler.
-The goal is to get the lemming to reach a the target point after N time steps in a 2D vertical map by adding bricks in the map.
+The goal is to get the lemming to reach a target point after N time steps in a 2D vertical map by adding bricks in the map.
 It looks like an interesting problem as the AI needs to plan things.
 Random strategies are very unlikely to provide a solution.
 We also want to be able for the AI to learn the rules governing the lemmings behaviour/physics from few examples.